tumblr/genesis/testenv/README.md

 ## Configuration:

+The testenv has configuration options available in vagrant and puppet

+You can customize these in
-1. copy Vagrantfile.sample to Vagrantfile adjusting as needed
+1. Vagrantfile
-2. copy bootbox/puppet/manifests/bootbox.pp.sample to bootbox.pp and adjust
+2. bootbox/puppet/manifests/bootbox.pp
-3. copy bootbox/puppet/modules/genesis/templates/config.yaml.erb.sample
+3. bootbox/puppet/modules/genesis/templates/config.yaml.erb
-4. copy bootbox/puppet/modules/genesis/templates/stage2.erb.sample
+4. bootbox/puppet/modules/genesis/templates/stage2.erb.

 and modify settings as desired.